 He has previously served as Chair of the Ontario Securities Commission (OSC) and of the Technical Committee of the International Organization of Securities Commissions, as well as Vice-President of the Toronto Stock Exchange.
 He recently retired as Chair of the Liquor Control Board of Ontario (LCBO) and as Vice-Chair of Sociedad Quimica y Minera de Chile (SQM).

-Peter Macdonald – Faculty Co–Director, MBA/JD Program (Schulich)
+Peter Macdonald – Co-Director & Faculty Co–Director, MBA/JD Program (Schulich)

 Peter Macdonald is a lawyer, mediator and co-director of the Joint MBA/JD Program at the Schulich School of Business, York University.
 Peter graduated from Osgoode Hall Law School in 1985 and was called to the Bar of Ontario in 1987.
 From 1987 to 1994, Peter practised corporate/commercial and securities law with two downtown Toronto law firms and a large multinational corporation in Montreal.
 Over the past fifteen years, Peter has been engaged as an independent commercial mediator in a broad range of corporate, banking, personal injury, employment and insurance-related disputes.